grapheo12/midi-controller/README.md

 Due to the common keyboard layout where a 0 is placed after 9, 0 is considered as 10.

 So, in bank 0, pressing 1 gives you PC#0, 2 gives you PC#1, ..., 0 gives you PC#9.

+# Connecting to a MIDI Sink

+Usually plugins/softwares that accept MIDI have the MIDI channel they are feeding from as an audio I/O parameter.
+Change it to use IAC Driver Bus 1 (or whatever you configured in MIDI studio).